MahamudM90/PANDA-ECOMMERCE/README.md

 ## PANDA-ECOMMERCE 🛒

-This is a PANDA-ECOMMERCE  & fully UI Design Of Ecommerce Site.
+This is a Panda-Ecommerce & fully UI Design Of Ecommerce Site.